novix-sa/cubeplan/docs/index.md

 # Introduction
 In general terms, Pyplan is an integrated development environment (IDE) of Python data analytics and data modeling Apps.
-Pyplan also includes several features that includesIt is mostly used as a platform for developing Advanced Data Analytics and Corporate Performance Management systems.
+Pyplan also includes several features intended for working as a platform for developing Advanced Data Analytics and Corporate Performance Management systems.
-Apps are developed through a drag and drop user interface that allows creating the calculation logic and the Input/Output user interface.
+Apps are developed through a drag and drop user interface that allows creating the calculation logic and the Input/Output user interface in a very user friendly way.
 ## Data Analysis and Modeling
 The calculation logic is structured through influence diagrams, a visual representation of the calculation logic that brings transparency to the app data processes.
 The calculation logic is created using the most popular Python libraries like: